 If your items are smaller than 4 KB in size, each read capacity unit will give you one strongly consistent read per second, or two eventually consistent reads per second.
 You cannot group multiple items in a single read operation, even if the items together are 4 KB or smaller.
 For example, if your items are 3 KB and you want to read 80 items per second from your table, then you need to provision 80 (reads per second) × 1 (3 KB / 4 KB = 0.75, rounded up to the next whole number) = 80 read capacity units for strong consistency.
 For eventual consistency, you need to provision only 40 read capacity units.

 If your items are larger than 4 KB, you will need to round up the item size to the next 4 KB boundary.
 For example, if your items are 6 KB and you want to do 100 strongly consistent reads per second, you need to provision 100 (reads per second) × 2 (6 KB / 4 KB = 1.5, rounded up to the next whole number) = 200 read capacity units.

 You can use the

 Scan operations in

-Amazon DynamoDB to retrieve multiple consecutive items from a table in a single request.
+DynamoDB to retrieve multiple consecutive items from a table or an index in a single request.
 With

-these operations, Amazon DynamoDB uses the cumulative size of the processed items to calculate
+these operations, DynamoDB uses the cumulative size of the processed items to calculate

 provisioned throughput.
 For example, if a